dainst/idai-field/desktop/src/manual/manual.en.md

 * Shapefile (.zip)
 * Catalog (.catalog)

-For guidance on exporting project configurations (.configuration), please refer to the ‘Project configuration’ section.
+For guidance on exporting project configurations (.configuration), please refer to the *Project configuration* chapter.

 ## Formats